What is fintech? Financial technology explained

 It’s no secret that over the past decade, the fintech industry has evolved tremendously, and the share of fintech investments continues to grow.
 Financial institutions that fail to go digital will struggle to survive in a highly competitive environment.

 Technology, machine learning and artificial intelligence are beginning to dominate the ways in which businesses are expected to operate.

-Fintech’s growth is largely due to the opportunity it gives small players to compete on the same playing field as traditional banks and financial institutions.
+So now that you know what is fintech, consider the opportunity it gives small players to compete in the same playing field as traditional banks and financial institutions.